 Your children will have plenty of time in their lives to stress about partners, work, family and bills.
 Don’t put too much on their plate.
 It is true that adolescents have a lot of energy but that also means they need a lot of time to recharge.
 Try and make sure your children’s workload is not excessive, particularly after school on weekdays.
 Their weeks should be structured so that they don’t have anything important to do around 10:00 pm on any weeknights.

-You might want to read: 30 Teen Bedroom Ideas
+You may want to read: 30 Teen Bedroom Ideas

 #9.
 Invest in a Calendar/Diary